sidharthtadeparti/sidharthtadeparti.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
 Thank you for your interest in my profile.
 I am Sidharth, a Mechanical Engineering Master's student at <a href='https://www.stanford.edu/'> Stanford University</a>.
-I hold an undergradute degree from the Indian Institute of Technology Madras, India.
+I hold an undergradute degree in Mechanical Engineering from the <a href='https://www.iitm.ac.in/'>Indian Institute of Technology Madras, India</a>.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My interest broadly lie in Robotics and Control.
+I have been fortunate to have stimulating experiences in research as well as brief stints in <a href='https://www.caterpillar.com/'>Industry</a>, <a href='https://www.itcportal.com/'>Consumer Goods</a> and <a href='https://www.venturehighway.vc/'>Venture Capital</a>.
+I am passionate about all things tech and business (and also Squash :tennis:).